 Member centers must have more than a demonstrated need for considerable computational power.
 They must have a history of sustained research success as demonstrated by scholarly works and funded grants/contracts, and a dedication to contributing to the success of the HPC².
 HPC² member centers have the following responsibilities and privileges:

 The IGBB became an HPC² member center in 2011.
-Since that time, several institutes have joined the HPC² team.
 Current HPC² members are as follows (in alphabetical order):